szwacz/keep-posted/README.md

     return {
         doSomething: doSomething,
         // Anyone who wants to listen to events have to call
-        // subscribe function with a callback.
+        // 'subscribe' function with a callback.
         onSomething: somethingHappened.subscribe,
         onSomethingDifferent: somethingDifferentHappened.subscribe,
     }